History of computer animation: Match moving

 Match moving (also known as motion tracking or camera tracking), although related to motion capture, is a completely different technique.
 Instead of using special cameras and sensors to record the motion of subjects, match moving works with pre-existing live-action footage, and uses computer software alone to track specific points in the scene through multiple frames, and thereby allow the insertion of CGI elements into the shot with correct position, scale, orientation, and motion relative to the existing material.
 The terms are used loosely to describe several different methods of extracting subject or camera motion information from a motion picture.
 The technique can be 2D or 3D, and can also include matching for camera movements.
 The earliest commercial software examples being 3D-Equalizer from Science.D.Visions and rastrack from Hammerhead Productions, both starting mid-90s.

 The first step is identifying suitable features that the software tracking algorithm can lock onto and follow.
 Typically, features are chosen because they are bright or dark spots, edges or corners, or a facial feature—depending on the particular tracking algorithm being used.
-When a feature is tracked it becomes a series of 2D coordinates that represent the position of the feature across the series of frames.
-Such tracks can be used immediately for 2D motion tracking, or then be used to calculate 3D information.
-In 3D tracking, a process known as "calibration" derives the motion of the camera from the inverse-projection of the 2D paths, and from this a "reconstruction" process is used to recreate the photographed subject from the tracked data, and also any camera movement.
-This then allows an identical virtual camera to be moved in a 3D animation program, so that new animated elements can be composited back into the original live-action shot in perfectly matched perspective.
+When a feature is tracked it becomes a series of 2-D coordinates that represent the position of the feature across the series of frames.
+Such tracks can be used immediately for 2-D motion tracking, or then be used to calculate 3-D information.
+In 3-D tracking, a process known as "calibration" derives the motion of the camera from the inverse-projection of the 2-D paths, and from this a "reconstruction" process is used to recreate the photographed subject from the tracked data, and also any camera movement.
+This then allows an identical virtual camera to be moved in a 3-D animation program, so that new animated elements can be composited back into the original live-action shot in perfectly matched perspective.

 In the 1990s, the technology progressed to the point that it became possible to include virtual stunt doubles.
 Camera tracking software was refined to allow increasingly complex visual effects developments that were previously impossible.
 Computer-generated extras also became used extensively in crowd scenes with advanced flocking and crowd simulation software.
 Being mainly software-based, match moving has become increasingly affordable as computers become cheaper and more powerful.
 It has become an essential visual effects tool and is even used providing effects in live television broadcasts.